Hullow/Minishell/Organisation/Meeting-notes.md

 - To do next:
 	- cmegret => refactoring execution, builtins
 	- fallan => read more about parsing methods, refactor tokenization/parsing a bit

+# 22/10/24
+- Discussed bug with rl_replace_line/readline library on OS X (not fixed)
+- Discussed next steps (cmegret execution of pipes, fallan parsing of redirs)